 Families should know that statistics will not drive the outcome for your child.
 Each person is different, so statistics cannot determine an individual’s outcome.
 Doctors will discuss your child’s specific type of leukemia with you and other health conditions that may affect the outcome.

-At the Children's Cancer Center at Batson Children's Hospital, where research already has led to longer survival, doctors are searching for more and more ways for your child to defeat cancer.
+At the Children's Cancer Center at Children's of Mississippi, where research already has led to longer survival, doctors are searching for more and more ways for your child to defeat cancer.

 Hematologists/oncologists are doctors who specialize in blood and lymphatic disorders, especially blood cancers.
 At the Children's Cancer Center, they also specialize in working with sick children and their families.
 Together, with a large group of other doctors, specialists and support personnel, they work to help your child recover.